Specialization Track

 Students enrolled in the Graduate Specialization in Anthropogeny must commit to fulfilling all requirements of the program.
 Due to considerable time and financial investment by the Faculty of Anthropogeny, along with limited enrollment space, only exceptional personal circumstances will relieve students of this commitment.

 Ph.D. students in any of the participating programs at UCSD who have advanced to candidacy may enroll in the specialization track.
-If interested in participating, please Dr. Pascal Gagneux.
-Once approved, students must work with their "home" department graduate coordinator to complete a general petition adding their major codes to the Anthropogeny specialization.
-Coordinators can contact Mary Allen in Graduate Division for guidance.
+If interested in participating, please email Dr. Pascal Gagneux.
+Once approved, students must work with their "home" department graduate coordinator to change their major code in Student Database.
+If the major code does not currently exist, then the coordinator must complete a general petition to add their major codes to the Anthropogeny specialization.
+Coordinators can contact the Assistant Dean of Graduate Academic Affairs in GEPA for guidance.

 Fellowships